TESOL Teacher Education programme

-The Certificate in English Language Teaching to Adults is a training course provided by the Masaryk University CELTA Centre CZ025 certified by the University of Cambridge to train teachers of English to speakers of other languages.
+The Certificate in English Language Teaching to Adults (CELTA) is a training course provided by the Masaryk University CELTA Centre CZ025 authorised by the University of Cambridge to train teachers of English to speakers of other languages.
 CELTA is an internationally recognised certification in the field of teaching English and is designed for present and future teachers of English who wish to improve their skills and learn to teach English in an international environment.

-The CELTA course at Masaryk University is specific in being spread over a fifteen-week period, which is directly linked with semesters at MU, offering its participants the unique experience of teaching both native English-speakers and Czech students at the same time.
+The CELTA course at Masaryk University is specific in being spread over a fifteen-week period, which is directly linked with semesters at MU, offering its participants the unique experience of teaching Czech students alongside trainees from various countries.

-CELTA at MU offers training in a communicative teaching approach, which can be easily adapted to different age groups and cultures, and hence is widely recognised by employers around the world.
-What is more, MU does not require previous teaching experience or Czech language skills in order to take the course.
+CELTA at MU offers training in a communicative teaching approach, which can be easily adapted to different age groups and cultures, and hence is widely recognized and saught after by employers around the world.
+Taking part in the course does not require previous teaching experience or Czech language skills.

 Find further information about the CELTA course at Masaryk University here.